WilkinsonK/profile-app/README.md

 image of the built, release, instance that can be distributed across multiple containers (hooray).

-To build the container you need to ensure that you mount to the `data` directory, but otherwise it should be as simple as:
+To build the container you need to ensure that you mount to the `assets` directory, but otherwise it should be as simple as:
 ```bash
 $ docker build -t profile-app .